- As low as $365/Night

 - Private vacation home

 Unwind in our roomy and peaceful Coastal Cottage.
 Centrally located, 20 mins. from beaches, downtown Charleston, 15 mins. to airport & 5 mins. from Daniel Island where there are walking trails, eateries, grocery store, and much more!
 Guests have access to our dock for fishing, appreciating our epic sunsets, as well as beach chairs/umbrella/cooler.
-Other amenities include fire pit, outdoor play kitchen, tree swings, board games, & more! allow Up to 2 family pets, each less than 75lbs.
+Other amenities include outdoor play kitchen, tree swings, board games, & more!
+In March 2025, a R/O system was installed on the well to resolve the water having sulfur smell.
+The water is now ideal! allow Up to 2 family pets, each less than 50lbs.

 About the Area

 Located in Charleston, this vacation home is in the city center and on the waterfront.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and USS Yorktown are popular area attractions.
+The area's natural beauty can be seen at Waterfront Park and Front Beach, while South Carolina Aquarium and USS Yorktown are popular area attractions.
 Traveling with kids?
-Make time for Patriots Point, or check out an event or a game at North Charleston Coliseum and Performing Arts Center.
+Make time for Patriots Point, or check out an event or a game at Credit One Stadium.
 Windsurfing, motor boating, and sailing offer great chances to get out on the surrounding water, or you can seek out an adventure with ecotours nearby.

 Special Instructions